ivan-ai-san/culturecrunch-landing/CultureCrunch_Privacy_Policy.md

 - **Updated date**: The "Last Updated" date at the top of this policy will change
 - **Archive access**: Previous versions available upon request

-**Continued use** of CultureCrunch after policy changes indicates your acceptance of the updated terms.
+**Continued use** of Culture Crunch after policy changes indicates your acceptance of the updated terms.

 ---